Weekend Break in Barbagia

 Next, we will explore the lively village of Orgosolo which, thanks to its murals, is an essential stop-over when in the Barbagia region.
 Equally essential is a typical lunch with local shepherds, where we will indulge meats and local cheeses, all accompanied by the excellent local cannonau wine.

 In the afternoon we will visit the Nuragic complex of Gremanu, a magical place located on the slopes of the Gennargentu mountains and immersed in a dense oak wood, where the only nuragic aqueduct discovered so far in Sardinia is located.
 It served the closest village as well as being used for water worship.

 The area was divided into two parts: one upstream consisting of a series of sources and wells connected through channels in which water was conveyed into a tank, presumably used for ritual ordeals and ablutions; and the second, further downstream, which constituted the actual sacred area where we recognize a megaron temple (rectangularly-planned sacred buildings typical of Mycenaean civilization).

 2 kilometres away is the necropolis of Madau, most likely connected to the archaeological area of Gremanu.
 Four tombs of the giants, two of which sit on the remains of dolmenic tombs, command the wide and beautiful valley.

-A cruise along the suggestive coast of the Gulf of Orosei is scheduled for this day.
-We will daydream between enchanting bays set among high cliffs covered with Mediterranean scrub, and we will take a chance to dive into the transparent sea, characterized by colors more intense than a swimming pool.
+No visit to Sardinia would be complete without experiencing the beauty of its sea.
+That’s way on our last day tour we will take an unforgettable 6-hour cruise from Cala Gonone along the suggestive coast of the Gulf of Orosei.
+We will daydream between enchanting bays set among caves – including the Grotta del Bue Marino – and high cliffs covered with Mediterranean scrub, and we will take a chance to dive into the transparent sea, characterized by colors more intense than a swimming pool.